Marketing without market analysis is like driving with your eyes closed!

 Analyse The Industry

-Industry analysis gives an idea about the industry size, growth rate, trends, and other intricacies of the industry you operate in.
+Industry analysis gives an idea about the industry size, growth rate, trends, and other intricacies of the industry in which you operate.

 Market Size

-Start with calculating the total and achievable market size as it will help you set realistic goals and design a viable business plan.
+Calculating the total and achievable market size will help you set realistic goals and design a viable business plan.

 TAM SAM SOM is calculated to understand the market size better –

 - TAM is 100% of the market.
-It is the total number of fishes in the sea.
+It is the total number of fish in the sea.

-- SAM is the % of TAM that is within the business’s operable territory.
-It is the total number of fishes within the casting range of the dock you fish from.
+- SAM is the % of TAM within the business’s operable territory.
+It is the total number of fish within the casting range of the dock you fish from.

-- SOM is the % of SAM the business can realistically achieve in short-to-medium term.
-It is the number of fishes you can reasonably catch considering the amount of time, energy, and baits (resources) you can allocate to fishing.
+- SOM is the percentage of SAM the business can realistically achieve in the short-to-medium term.
+It is the number of fish you can reasonably catch, considering the amount of time, energy, and baits (resources) you can allocate to fishing.

 Growth Rate of the Market

-Before making an investment, you need to analyse a market’s growth rate.
-This is because you will get an idea of how long that particular market will last and accordingly you can decide the amount of investment you would like to make in that market.
+Before investing, you need to analyse a market’s growth rate.
+This will give you an idea of how long that particular market will last, and accordingly, you can decide the amount of investment you would like to make in that market.

 This is usually calculated by subtracting the market size for year one from the market size for year two.
-The result is then divided by the market size for year one and multiply by 100 to convert to a percentage.
+The result is then divided by the market size for year one and multiplied by 100 to convert it to a percentage.

 Industry Trends

-Market trends help you determine the direction of the wave in which the market is currently moving.
-Having knowledge about the latest trends help you to decide what kind of product you should sell.
-Your focus should be on grabbing customer attention by introducing the products that they would like to buy and spend their money on.
+Market trends help you determine the direction of the wave in which the market moves.
+Knowing the latest trends helps you to decide what kind of product you should sell.
+You should focus on grabbing customer attention by introducing the products they want to buy and spend their money on.
 Market trends can change any day.
-That is why you must keep an eye on them in order to conduct a successful market analysis.
+That is why you must keep an eye on them to conduct a successful market analysis.

 Industry Profitability

-Before getting into a business you need to analyze the profitability of the market.
-If the market has high profitability then you invest in it, otherwise, it would be a waste of time and capital.
-Things like buyer power, supplier power, barriers to entry etc have to be considered to calculate the profitability of a market.
+Before starting a business, you need to analyze the profitability of the market.
+If the market is highly profitable, you should invest in it; otherwise, it would be a waste of time and capital.
+Things like buyer power, supplier power, barriers to entry, etc., have to be considered to calculate a market’s profitability.

 Analyse The Target Customer

-- Demographics: What’s your customer’s typical age, gender, education, income, etc.
+- Demographics: Your customer’s typical age, gender, education, income, etc.

-- Location: Where does your target customer lives.
+- Location: Where does your target customer live?

-- Psychographics: What does your customer count as their need, wants, desires, likes, and dislikes.
+- Psychographics: What do your customers count as their needs, wants, desires, likes, and dislikes?
 What’s their personality?

-- Behaviours: How does they react to certain stimuli?
+- Behaviours: How do they react to certain stimuli?
 How do they shop?

 This process is called target audience analysis.
 As your business grows, your potential customers may change.
 Therefore, you need to revisit your target market from time to time to make sure they still fit your business.